ChristophePelichet/ADEmployeeIDUpdate/README.md

 [![CodeQL](https://github.com/ChristophePelichet/ADEmployeeIDUpdate/workflows/PSScriptAnalyzer/badge.svg)](https://github.com/ChristophePelichet/ADEmployeeIDUpdate/actions?query=workflow%3APSScriptAnalyzer)

 ## Description
-Simple script to update the attrikbut "EmployeeID" in the active directory with a csv file as source.
+Simple script to update the attribut "EmployeeID" in the active directory with a csv file as source.

 ## Configuration
 Configure this variable selon according to your configuration